JustinLycklama/JustinLycklama/README.md

 In [Escape from Io](https://justinlycklama.github.io/Escape-From-Io/), manage a variety of robots to navigate though a rocky terrain.

-Delegate tasks and optimize robot efficiency to escape the planet as fast as possible. ( UI Designer wanted 😅 )
+Delegate tasks and optimize robot efficiency to escape the planet as fast as possible.

 https://github.com/JustinLycklama/JustinLycklama/assets/5324852/e162ea50-f5ee-420c-8f04-76f8697291d9